bburdette/windowkeys/README.md

 The other function is a keyboard event handler you attach to `window`.
 It checks `windowkeys` and sends events to Elm.

+Both functions are defined in the following script, which is in file form [here](https://github.com/bburdette/windowkeys/blob/f54ea442a148956311fc44bfeeb8ba0a97e223d6/windowkey.js).

     <script>